Share via

 Block or unblock agents

-You can block or unblock agents for the complete organization or specific users or groups by using the same controls that work for any other app in the Microsoft 365 admin center.
-To do this, follow these steps:
+You can block or unblock agents for the entire organization by using the same controls that work for any other app in the Microsoft 365 admin center.

-1. In the admin center, go to the Integrated apps page.
+1. In the admin center, go to Copilot > Agents, or the Agents page.

-2. Choose an agent from the list of Available or Deployed apps.
+2. Choose an agent from the list of agents.

 3. Select Block or Unblock.